SEO can be a beast.

 Based on these, let’s look at some link building techniques that can earn you some backlinks to your site.

-- Guest posting – Guest posting is the process of writing content and publishing it on other people’s website.
+- Guest posting – guest posting is the process of writing content and publishing it on other people’s website.
 Identify sites that are related to what you do but not direct competitor to you.
 Eg if you run a real estate website, you might want to go to Google and search for “business websites”, “business blogs” or “real estate blogs”.
 Now study the site you find.
 Identify what they write about and see how you can contribute to writing for them.
-This useful website contains a highly verified list of over 100 guest posting sites you can start with.

 - Writing guides on your own website – Creating spectacular content that people in your industry find interesting and useful.
 Eg this guide is an attempt at doing exactly what I preach.
 Instead of having 100 short blog post on SEO on my site, I have decided to create just one big spectacular blog post on the same subject matter.
 I am sure you have found it interesting so far.